Mariners can’t find their usual late-inning magic as playoff hopes take a big hit

 With the ball not coming off the wall cleanly to right fielder Juan Lagares, Mariners third base coach Manny Acta waved Torrens home as second baseman David Fletcher received the cutoff throw in shallow right field.
 It was a calculated risk knowing that Fletcher’s arm isn’t strong and isn’t accurate from distance.
 The decision proved wise as Fletcher’s throw did arrive before Toro but was well up the third baseline making a play at the plate impossible.

 But Gonzales couldn’t make the minimal lead hold up.
 He allowed a leadoff single to Luis Rengifo to start the third and then walked David Fletcher.
-Both runners would score when Brandon Walsh hit a fly ball to left-center that was just out of the reach of left fielder Dylan Moore.
+Both runners would score when Brandon Marsh hit a fly ball to left-center that was just out of the reach of left fielder Dylan Moore.
 It went for a two-run double.
 After an intentional walk to Shohei Ohtani, Gonzales got out of the inning, getting Phil Gosselin to fly out to center and Kurt Suzuki to hit into an inning-ending 6-4-3 double play.

 Gonzales allowed just one more runner on an infield single the rest of the way.